-An electioneering communication means any advertisement that is broadcast from a cable, satellite, television, or radio broadcast station; published in any periodical or newspaper or by electronic means; or sent by mail at a bulk rate, and that: (1) Refers to a clearly identifiable candidate; (2) Is made, or scheduled to be made, either within 30 days prior to a primary or initial special election or within 60 days prior to a general or special election (i.e., February 12, 2019 to April 13, 2019 for the 2019 Special Election for Honolulu City Council, District 4); and (3) Is not susceptible to any reasonable interpretation other than as an appeal to vote for or against a specific candidate.
+An electioneering communication means any advertisement that is broadcast from a cable, satellite, television, or radio broadcast station; published in any periodical or newspaper or by electronic means which includes Facebook boosts, Google ads, other social media, or email; or sent by mail, and that: (1) Refers to a clearly identifiable candidate; (2) Is made, or scheduled to be made, either within 30 days before a primary or initial special election (i.e., July 11, 2024 to August 10, 2024) or within 60 days before a general or special election (i.e., September 6, 2024 to November 5, 2024); and (3) Is not susceptible to any reasonable interpretation other than as an appeal to vote for or against a specific candidate.

-Persons, which include an individual, a partnership, a candidate committee or noncandidate committee, a party, an association, a corporation, a business entity, an organization, or a labor union and its auxiliary committees, who make electioneering communications in an aggregate amount of more than $2,000 during any calendar year, are statutorily required to file a Statement of Information for Electioneering Communications (eSign or Writable/Printable PDF) within 24 hours of each disclosure date with the Commission.
+Persons, which include an individual, a partnership, a noncandidate committee, a party, an association, a corporation, a business entity, an organization, or a labor union and its auxiliary committees, who make electioneering communications in an aggregate amount of more than $2,000 during any calendar year, must file a Statement of Information for Electioneering Communication (eSign, Writable/Printable PDF or Printable) within 24 hours of each disclosure date.

 Statement of Information filings are available here:

 - 2024 Election (not applicable to candidate or candidate committees)

 - 2022 Election (not applicable to candidate or candidate committees)

 - Special Election for Kauai Prosecuting Attorney